-Thinking about the future is an innately human activity, which has been practiced for millennia in order for us to survive and evolve, and is mainly concerned with short or medium-term horizons.
+Thinking about the future is an innately human activity, practiced for millennia in order for us to survive and evolve, and mainly concerned with short or medium-term horizons.

-Often beginning ten-years out, Strategic Foresight gives us a plethora of tools to think about multiple futures in a way that helps us anticipate change in a volatile, uncertain, complex and ambiguous (VUCA) world.
+Often beginning ten-years out, strategic foresight gives us tools and methods to think about multiple futures in a way that helps us anticipate change in a volatile, uncertain, complex and ambiguous (VUCA) world.

-Using these tools we probe, imagine and explore how the world could be across a range of probable and plausible futures.
+Using these tools we can imagine, explore and probe how the world could be across a range of probable and possible futures.
 We then create visions of how we see the world in a preferred future, in order create action in the present and 'pull' the desired future towards us.

-There are three 'flavours' of strategic foresight, which influence our own work:
+There are three 'flavours' of strategic foresight, which influence our work: